Niaolan27/Brainhack-2023-TIL/README.md

 ## Speech Recognition

 ## Robot Planning
 The code for robot planning can be found under any of the arena folders.
+The stubs folder contains all the code necessary to run the robot.
+As an overview, the robot uses A* Search to plan its route, with the planning done using the planner.py file.
+To perform the AI tasks, it calls on the different services (ReID, Speech Recognition, Speaker Identification).